MV-Consulting/cdk-hugo-pipeline/API.md

 The cloudfront redirect replacements.

-Those are string replacements for the request.uri
+Those are string replacements for the request.uri.
+Note: the replacements are regular expressions.
+Note: if cloudfrontCustomFunctionCode is set, this property is ignored.

 ---